mjfrigaard/katacoda-scenarios/format-shape-data/step12.md

 **Did you get it?**

-You can run the code below to check
+You can run the following code to check your work:

 ```
 BobRossStep12 <- dplyr::mutate(.data = BobRossStep12,